danchoi/herbalizer/README.md

 content.

-I wrote it so that I could automate at least 90% of work one needs to do to into translate HAML templates to ERB.
+I wrote it so that I could automate at least 90% of work one needs to do to translate HAML templates to ERB.
 YMMV.

 `herbalizer` can't yet recognize some less commonly used HAML contructs such as